Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is complete we make a recommendation to the landlord based upon our experience as rental managers in West End and the information that we have verified.
-Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the real estate investor based upon our experience as rental managers in West End and the information which we have verified.
+Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a helpful tool for anyone who needs to find out more about West End and neighboring communities.
-The Guide to Real Estate compiles information regarding what has sold and what is on the market, and a couple of compelling facts that you may not be aware of.
-Not to mention, our Guide has quite a few of the fundamentals of residing in West End.
-As a matter of course, all of this is useful for buyers and sellers, but owners and renters should also find the facts to be very eye-opening.
+Our Guide to Real Estate is a free resource for anyone who wants to learn more about West End and neighboring communities.
+The Guide to Real Estate provides information regarding what has sold and what is for sale, and a couple of surprising facts that you may not be aware of.
+In addition, our Guide features some elements of residing in West End.
+Certainly, most of this is helpful for purchasers and sellers, but property owners and tenants will also find this data to be somewhat eye-opening.

 Our Broker Will Nesbitt